libxsmm/libxsmm/README.md

   NULL/*beta*/, c/*required*/, NULL/*ldc*/);
 ```

 A more recently added variant of matrix multiplication is parallelized based on the OpenMP standard.
-The associated routines will open an internal parallel region by default, however participating on an already opened parallel region (without relying on nested parallelism) is also possible by using the environment variable LIBXSMM_GEMM=1 (0:&#160;small-sized, 1:&#160;sequential, and 2:&#160;parallelized/default).
+The associated routines will open an internal parallel region by default, however participating on an already opened parallel region (without relying on nested parallelism) is also possible by using the environment variable LIBXSMM_MP (0:&#160;small-sized, 1:&#160;sequential, and 2:&#160;parallelized/default).
 The actual parallelism is based on "classic" OpenMP by default (thread-based), but can be adjusted to OpenMP&#160;3.0 task-based parallelism (environment variable LIBXSMM_TASKS=1).
 At least the latter parallelization is dynamically scheduled.
 Please note that these routines are hosted by the extension library (libxsmmext) keeping the main library agnostic with respect to a particular threading runtime.

 ```C
 /** OpenMP parallelized dense matrix multiplication (single/double-precision). */